 Our youth advisers and education advocates gave 277 hours of their time to support children and young people with a spinal cord injury through mentoring, and our Youth Break Out Lounge.
-In total, we estimate that our amazing volunteers contributed around 22,961 hours to our work this year.
-This works out at around 957 days' worth of time.
-We are extremely thankful for the brilliant pro-bono support offered to us and for all the valued contributions our volunteers make.

 Our trustees dedicated 546 hours to governing Back Up and shaping the charity's future.